flydog-sdr/docs/docs/en/manual/freq.md

 ## Enter the Frequency Directly

-Enter the frequency you want to listen to in the top left corner of the dashboard on the main FlyDog SDR screen and press Enter.
+Input the frequency you want to listen to in the top left corner of the dashboard on the main FlyDog SDR screen and press Enter.

 ![Frequency](/manual/freq_1.png "Frequency")